pepe-vazquez/javazrFA25/content/assignments/week-3/_index.md

 next: assignments/finalproject
 ---

-This is my second week at FabAcademy.
+This is my third week at FabAcademy.

-## Computer-aided design
+## Computer-controlled cutting